1v0dev/1v0.dev/content/posts/19-spring-stream-kafka-cloudevents.md

 <!--more-->

 For a version of this project using pure Spring Boot and Spring Kafka integration check [here](/posts/17-spring-kafka-cloudevents/)

+> This post is part of a series about using CloudEvents with different frameworks and languages.
+You can find all posts [here](/tags/cloudevents/)

 # Initial Configuration